URSec/Silhouette-QEMU-Demo/README.md

   so `cmake`, `ninja`, and `clang` of appropriate versions must be found in `PATH`.
-- We use the Silhouette compiler to build Newlib and compiler-rt, so make sure that common development tools needed to build Newlib and compiler-rt (such as `make`) are there in `PATH`.
+- We use the Silhouette compiler to build Newlib and compiler-rt, so make sure that common development tools needed to build Newlib and compiler-rt for bare-metal ARM environments (such as `arm-none-eabi-gcc` and `make`) are there in `PATH`.
 In particular, one of our build scripts uses `arm-none-eabi-gcc` to find out where a bare-metal ARM `libgcc` is installed.
 - We use SCons to build programs, so make sure that `scons` of an appropriate